liemingtang/mep_ainabox/DASHBOARD_GUIDE.md

 ---

 The MEP AI NABOX dashboard provides a comprehensive monitoring and management interface for the entire system, making it easy to deploy, monitor, and maintain your AI-powered document processing system.

+## 📝 Recent Updates

+### Error Handling Improvements (Latest)
+The dashboard has been enhanced with comprehensive error handling to provide a smooth user experience:

+- **Service Unavailability**: Dashboard gracefully handles when backend services are not running
+- **JavaScript Error Prevention**: Global error handlers prevent browser alerts
+- **Data Validation**: All API responses are validated with safe fallback values
+- **Graceful Degradation**: Dashboard continues functioning even when services are down
+- **No Error Alerts**: Dashboard loads successfully without showing "Failed to load dashboard data" alerts
+- **Auto-recovery**: Dashboard automatically updates when services become available

+For detailed information about these improvements, see the [Changelog](CHANGELOG.md) and [Quick Reference](QUICK_REFERENCE.md) guides.